fpicetti/occamypy/README.md

 - **solver** class: it aims at finding the solution to a problem by employing methods defined within the vector, operator and problem classes.
-Additionally, it allows to restart an optimization method from an intermetdiate result written as serialized objects on permanent computer memory.
+Additionally, it allows to restart an optimization method from an intermediate result written as serialized objects on permanent computer memory.
 We have a number of linear and nonlinear solver, along with some stepper algorithms.
 See the [`solver`](./occamypy/solver) subpackage for details and implementations.